Nobel Prizes | Image from NobelPrizes.org

 Marie Curie: The first person to win Nobel Prizes in two different sciences (Physics in 1903 and Chemistry in 1911).
 She was recognized for her research on radioactivity and the discovery of radium and polonium.

 Rabindranath Tagore: Tagore was the first non-European to win the Nobel Prize in Literature in 1913.
-He was recognized for his profoundly sensitive, fresh, and beautiful verse, through which he made his poetic thought, expressed in his own English words, a part of the literature of the West.
+He was recognized for his profoundly sensitive, fresh, and beautiful verse.
+Through his own English words, he made his poetic thought a part of the literature of the West.

-Albert Einstein: Awarded the Nobel Prize in Physics in 1921 for discovering the photoelectric effect, which was pivotal in establishing quantum theory.
+Albert Einstein: He received the Nobel Prize in Physics in 1921.
+He was awarded for discovering the photoelectric effect.
+This discovery was pivotal in establishing quantum theory.

-Karl Landsteiner: An Austrian American immunologist and pathologist, was awarded the Nobel Prize in Physiology or Medicine in 1930 for his groundbreaking discovery of the major blood groups and the development of the ABO blood typing system.
+Karl Landsteiner: He was an Austrian American immunologist and pathologist.
+He received the Nobel Prize in Physiology or Medicine in 1930.
+This was for his groundbreaking discovery of the major blood groups and the development of the ABO blood typing system.

 Martin Luther King Jr.: Awarded the Nobel Peace Prize in 1964.
 He stands as a monumental figure in the fight for civil rights and social justice.
 At just 35 years old, he became the youngest recipient of the Nobel Peace Prize at that time.

 Nelson Mandela: Awarded Nobel Peace Prize in 1993.
-He was recognized for his work in peacefully ending the apartheid regime and laying the foundations for a new democratic South Africa.
+He was recognized for his work in peacefully ending the apartheid regime.
+He also laid the foundations for a new democratic South Africa.

-Dr. Muhammad Yunus: Along with Grameen Bank, was awarded the Nobel Peace Prize in 2006 for their efforts to create economic and social development from below.
+Dr. Muhammad Yunus: Together with Grameen Bank, he received the Nobel Peace Prize in 2006.
+Their efforts focused on creating economic and social development from below.
 He is known as the pioneer of microfinance and microcredit, which have helped millions of people escape poverty.

-Malala Yousafzai: Malala was awarded the Nobel Peace Prize in 2014 for her struggle against the suppression of children and young people and for the right of all children to education.
+Malala Yousafzai: Malala received the Nobel Peace Prize in 2014.
+She was recognized for her struggle against the suppression of children and young people.
+Her efforts also support the right of all children to education.
 She is the youngest-ever Nobel Prize laureate.

 Top 10 Countries with the Most Nobel Prize Winners